bridgecrewio/prisma-cloud-jetbrains-ide/README.md

 2. [Generate and save a Prisma Cloud access key](https://docs.paloaltonetworks.com/prisma/prisma-cloud/prisma-cloud-admin-code-security/get-started/generate-access-keys) which consists of an Access Key ID and Secret.

 3. Configure plugin settings: In JetBrains IDE navigate to `Settings` > `Tools` > `Prisma Cloud` and fill in the provided fields:
-a.
-Access ID and Secret (required fields).
+- Access ID and Secret (required)
-b.
-Recommended: Provide a custom CA certificate by specifying the path to the certificate file.
+- Custom CA certificate (recommended): Provide a custom CA certificate by specifying the path to the certificate file.
 **NOTE**: Ensure that the certificate file is in the PEM format.

 ## Usage
 ---
 ### Scan

-- Scan a project: Click scan or the Play button to scan a project
+- Scan a project: Click scan or the **Play** button to scan a project
 - Scan a file: Open a file.
 A scan will run automatically when opening or saving a file

 ### Analyze Results and Fix Issues